 The Blue Table Project

-A public art installation inviting passers-by to read and write journal entries at an blue dining room table touring Manhattan parks.
+A public art installation inviting passers-by to read and write journal entries at a blue dining room table touring Manhattan parks.
 Collaboration with Jonah Green, Inna Kleyman, Shana Greif, and Erin Geld.

 We installed a blue, dining room table in Central Park, Washington Square Park, Union Square, and Bryant Park.
 At each table setting was an open journal, where passers-by could write personal entries and read other people’s.
 We collected a few hundred entries from a diverse community of people sharing their love, fears, confessions, confusions, and simple depictions of the moment.